-Season series: Friday's game at American Airlines Center is the opening leg of a home-and-home series, which will conclude Saturday at Jobing.com Arena.
+Season series: Friday's game at American Airlines Center is the opening leg of a home-and-home series that will conclude Saturday at Jobing.com Arena.
 The prior meeting this season came in the season opener Jan.
-19, when Loui Eriksson scored the tiebreaking goal late in the third period to lift the Dallas Stars to a 4-3 win.
+19, when Loui Eriksson scored the tiebreaking goal late in the third period to lift the Stars to a 4-3 win.
 After the set this week, the teams wrap up their head-to-head slate March 9 in Glendale, Ariz.

 Despite those strong starts from Johnson, Phoenix remains among the League's bottom-10 teams in goals allowed per game (3.14).
 The return of Smith should provide the Coyotes with much-needed stability on the back end.

 "I think we've played a lot better as of late ... so it's an exciting time to get back in," Smith told the team's website.

 Stars: Speaking of absences, the Stars have had their fair share as of late.
 Jaromir Jagr missed Saturday's game against the St. Louis Blues, Jamie Benn has appeared in two games after recently signing a new five-year contract and the team has placed Derek Roy on injured reserve.
 The chemistry on the offensive end has suffered as a result of so much lineup inconsistency.